How does an SSL certificate make web servers more secure?…

 After completing the previous tutorial from our WordPress Tutorial for Beginners.

-WordPress categories are basic ways for you to organize your posts into different categories, such as topics.
+WordPress categories are basic ways for you to organise your posts into different categories, such as topics.

 For example, when writing a post, think of the wider topic of the post.
 If you plan to write more posts about this topic in the future, you’ll probably want to group these posts together.